 Whether you got a recommendation or you found a prospect on LinkedIn, you need to stick to the essentials – be specific, get to the point and wrap everything up with a call-to-action.

 The nuances hide in the time needed to learn about the candidates, as it’s often better to keep the outreach frequency lower but go in with more intent.
+Reach out to potential matches regularly to ensure success with the above templates.

 Some of your prospects may leave you on read, while you’ll find yourself sending recurring emails through your Gmail client to others that provide valuable referrals, but when you figure out the templates that work for your target audience it’ll be much easier to fill the most important roles either for you or your clients.